smorad/um_cisc_7026/lecture_7_convolution.typ

 ]

 #slide(title: [Signal Processing])[
-  Perceptrons are not local or translation invariant, each pixel is an independent neuron #pause
+  Perceptrons are not local or translation equivariant, each pixel is an independent neuron #pause

   #align(center, cetz.canvas({
     import cetz.draw: *